 - Sauté onions and mushrooms until soft then deglaze the pot with white wine.

 - Place pork chops back in pot on top of onions and mushrooms.

 - Pressure cook on HIGH for 20 minutes then allow a natural pressure release.

 - Add the additional sauce ingredients and stir until thickened, about 2 minutes.

-- Top pork with mushroom sauce and garnish with parsley.
+- Top pork with mushroom sauce and garnish with fresh parsley.